-Check in files
+Check in files in Eclipse

-You can check in, or deliver, changes to the Dimensions CM repository.
+In the Eclipse IDE, you can check in, or deliver, changes to the Dimensions CM repository.

 To check in files:

 In Dimensions CM Explorer, right-click the files to check-in and select Team > Checkin.

 The Deliver Changes dialog box opens with a list of selected files.

 Select or clear specific files to check in.

 Enter a description of the files in the Comment tab.